Onyeka Okongwu

-Okongwu was a four-year starter at Chino Hills High School in California, playing alongside Lonzo and LaMelo Ball.
+Okongwu was a four-year starter at Chino Hills High School in California, playing alongside the Ball brothers, Lonzo, LiAngelo, and LaMelo Ball for his first two years.
 As a freshman, he helped his team win the state championship and achieve national success, while being named MaxPreps co-National Freshman of the Year.
 In his junior and senior seasons, Okongwu led Chino Hills to two more state titles, earning back-to-back California Mr. Basketball honors.
 He was considered a five-star recruit by ESPN and Rivals.
-In his only college season, Okongwu played for USC and was named to the first team All-Pac-12.
+In his only college season, Okongwu played for USC and was named to the first-team All-Pac-12.

+Early life

+Highly influenced by his older brother, Nnamdi, Onyeka grew a passion for basketball.
+Onyeka initially started playing around the age of 8 for Edge Basketball, a club program.
+At age 11, Onyeka began playing for another program, RC Rebels, until he attended high school.

+While attending high school, Okongwu played alongside Jaylen Hands on the Compton Magic.

 High school career

-Okongwu attended Chino Hills High School in Chino Hills, California and started on the varsity basketball team since his freshman season.
+Okongwu attended Chino Hills High School in Chino Hills, California, and started on the varsity basketball team since his freshman season.
 In his first year, he was teammates with brothers Lonzo, LiAngelo, and LaMelo Ball, who helped elevate the team into the national spotlight.
 His team ranked number one in the country with a 35–0 record and captured the California Interscholastic Federation (CIF) Open Division state title.
 Okongwu shared MaxPreps National Freshman of the Year honors with his teammate, LaMelo Ball, after averaging 7.9 points, 7.2 rebounds, and 3.1 blocks per game.

 As a sophomore, Okongwu helped Chino Hills reach the CIF Southern Section Open Division semifinals and the CIF State Southern Regional semifinals.
 In his junior season, he led his team to CIF Southern Section Division I and CIF Division I championships.
 He averaged 28 points, 14 rebounds, and four blocks per game, earning California Mr. Basketball and USA Today All-USA California first team honors.
 As a senior, Okongwu led Chino Hills to a runner-up finish at the CIF Southern Section Division I tournament and its second consecutive CIF Division I state title.
 After averaging 27 points, 11 rebounds, 4.3 blocks, and four assists per game, he repeated as California Mr. Basketball, becoming the fifth player to ever do so, and received USA Today All-USA California first team distinction.